This article about the Chancellor’s red briefcase was updated by the Great British Mag content team on 14 August, 2019

 On the day of the budget the chancellor appears with a red briefcase, which supposedly has his speech in there – but it probably has his sandwiches!

 The tradition goes back to 1860 when it was used by William Gladstone, who was the chancellor from 1880-1882.
-Gladstone’s briefcase was used up until 1997 when the then chancellor, Gordon Brown, had a new one made because the old one was looking very tatty indeed.
+Gladstone’s briefcase was used up until 1997 when the the Chancellor, Gordon Brown, had a new one made because the old one was looking very tatty indeed.

-So there you go, us Brits just cannot let go of our traditions…even if it does seem strange to announce new government spending details holding a large novelty red box.
+So there you go, that is what’s in the Chancellor’s red briefcase!
+Us Brits just cannot let go of our traditions…even if it does seem strange to announce new government spending details holding a large novelty red box.